andyhorn/simple_routes/README.md

   @override
   bool containsData(GoRouterState state) {
-    return containsKey(state, RouteParams.userId);
+    return containsParam(state, RouteParams.userId);
   }
 }
 ```

-The `fromState` method is useful within your route configuration for extracting the route data from the `GoRouterState`.
+The `fromState` method is required to be implemented and should return an instance of your data class, populated with the values from the `GoRouterState`.

-The `containsData` method must also be implemented; it gives you a way to validate whether all necessary parameters are present in the `GoRouterState`.
+The `containsData` method must also be implemented; it gives you a way to validate whether all necessary parameters are present in the `GoRouterState` before attempting to build your data class.
+This is often useful in a `redirect` method (see below).

-Also note the `containsKey` helper method.
-This utility checks whether the `GoRouterState` contains a particular parameter key (i.e. enum value name).
+The `containsParam` method is useful for checking if a path parameter (defined as an Enum value) exists in the `GoRouterState`.

 #### Using a DataFactory